-António Vilanova is a Research Fellow working on the Nanofabrication Optoelectronic Application’s Group at the International Iberian Nanotechnology Laboratory (INL) in Braga, Portugal.
+Meet António Vilanova, Research Fellow working on the Nanofabrication Optoelectronic Application’s Research Group at INL – International Iberian Nanotechnology Laboratory.

-António obtained an MSc degree in environmental engineering, in 2014, from the Faculty of Engineering of University of Porto (FEUP), being awarded a Scholarship by Exceptional Academic Merit.
+António obtained an MSc Degree in Environmental Engineering, in 2014, from the Faculty of Engineering of the University of Porto (FEUP), being awarded a Scholarship for Exceptional Academic Merit.
 In 2016, António was awarded a competitive individual FCT fellowship to carry on his PhD studies in chemical and biological engineering at FEUP.
 He obtained his PhD degree in February 2021.
 During his PhD work, he performed short research stays at the German Aerospace Centre (DLR) in Cologne, Germany, and he communicated his work at 5 international conferences.
 Between 2014 and 2017, António was responsible for FEUP’s activities within the EU Project PECDEMO.

 What distinguishes the science at INL from your experience at the University?

 As stated in the INL mission, the goal here is to explore interfaces, therefore, I think that science at INL aims at a wider universe of applications.
 Arising from its unique characteristics, INL has a close relationship with many different institutions – companies, universities and other research centres, something that at University is not so easy to materialize.